By Kellilynn Hann

 The most popular rentals are pontoon boats because they’re stable, easy to drive, and comfortably carry 10-12 people.
 Some are even double-decker with slides.
 If you want to explore the waters around the sandbar and plan only a short stop at Crab Island, speed boats and jet skis are available for rent as well.

-If you’re the type who prefers to let the experts handle the details, consider one of these tours:
+If you prefer to let the experts handle the details, consider one of these tours:

 Destin Vacation Boat Rentals offers a Crab Island Adventure Tour that covers everything from parking to play.
 Enjoy unlimited use of clear-bottom kayaks, paddleboards, snorkeling gear and their exclusive inflatable playground in the Gulf Islands National Seashore before heading over to experience Crab Island.
 They also have a transportation-only shuttle to and from Crab Island.